Magnetic Field Design in a Cylindrical High-Permeability Shield: The Combination of Simple Building Blocks and a Genetic Algorithm: Model

-where $\hat{\mathbf{n}}$ is the unit vector normal to $S$ and $\mu_r$ is the relative permeability of the shielding material.
-At the surface of materials with very high permeability, the condition \eqref{eq.btan} dictates that the parallel component of the flux density in air near the surface is approximately zero.
-Thus, the field in air is directed almost entirely perpendicular to the material surface.
-Within the material, however, from \eqref{eq.bperp}, the perpendicular component of the field strength is reduced by a factor of $\mu_r$ and the field therefore runs almost parallel to the surface.
-This mechanism diverts external flux away from the interior shielded region and is also responsible for the deviations introduced when using standard field design methods in shielded environments. \\

-The permeability of standard high-permeability magnetic shields has been shown experimentally to be in excess of $100000$ once properly treated \cite{muperm}.
-Consequently, for these materials, the boundary conditions can be approximated as

 Here, we consider a closed high-permeability cylinder of inner radius $\rho_s$ and length $L_s$, with planar end caps located at $z=\pm L_s/2$.
-Inside this cylindrical shield a current, $\textbf{J}$, flows on a co-axially nested cylindrical surface of radius $\rho_c$, thickness $2\rho_w$, and length $L_s$, as shown in Fig.~\ref{fig.magshield}, such that $\rho_c+\rho_w\leq\rho_s$.
-In the high-permeability regime, the boundary conditions at the shield's surface can be approximated as
+Inside this cylinder, a current, $\textbf{J}$, flows on a co-axially nested cylindrical surface of radius $\rho_c$, thickness $2\rho_w$, and length $L_s$, as shown in Fig.~\ref{fig.magshield}, such that $\rho_c+\rho_w\leq\rho_s$.
+Many magnetic shielding materials, including high-grade mumetal\cite{mu,mu1}, approximate to perfect magnetic conductors, i.e. $\mu_r\to\infty$, under applied fields up to $H=40$~A/m before saturation\cite{muperm}.
+If the shield is assumed to be a perfect magnetic conductor, the boundary conditions at the shield's surface can be approximated as